 However, considering that there are 15 million streamers live on Twitch every day, getting on the front page seems impossible.

-In this blog, you will learn all about how to get on Twitch Front Page using:
+In this blog, you will learn all about how to go from an amateur to a professional streamer and get on Twitch Front Page.

 Best Free and Premium Sub Badge Makers in Video Form